pyscal/pyscal/docs/source/steinhardtparameters.rst

 for identification of crystallinity, :math:`q_6` for identification of solidity, and :math:`q_4` and :math:`q_6` for distinction of crystal structures [2]_.
 Commonly this method uses a cutoff radius to identify the neighbors of an atom.
-The cutoff can be chosen based on different methods available.
-Once the cutoff is chosen and neighbors are calculated, the calculation of Steinhardt parameters is straightforward.
+The cutoff can be chosen based on `different methods available <https://pyscal.readthedocs.io/en/latest/nearestneighbormethods.html>`_.
+Once the cutoff is chosen and neighbors are calculated, the calculation of Steinhardt's parameters is straightforward.

 .. code:: python